Allowance for tickets purchased as of 1 June 2016

 In terms of carriage, they are defined as:

-Surf equipment: a surfboard that does not exceed 2.5m in length.
+Surf equipment: a surfboard that is not more than 2.5 m long.

 Body board: a board.

 Windsurfing: a board (max.
-2.5 m in length), boom, luff, mast and sail all packed together.
+2.5 m long), boom, luff, mast and sail all packed together.

 Kite board: a board and a chute.